Nate-Cheney/Ollama-RAG/README.md

 # About
-This is a personal project which allows me to provide documents to an LLM running with Ollama.
+Ollama-RAG allows for retrieval-augmented generation using Ollama3.1 and user provided documents (currently in the form of URLs, .MDs and .TXTs).

+Ollama-RAG is a personal project and I can't guaruntee that this will work perfectly, but feel free to reach out with any questions, comments, or concerns.

 # Setup
 - Install Ollama and a Llama3.1 model
-- Install the following Python libraries:
+- Install the required Python libraries:

   ```
   pip install -r requirements.txt